Disable Testcontainers in Spring Boot when running in CI / CD Pipeline

 Testcontainers API

-Sometimes you directly use the Testcontainers API inside the code to create containers and use them.
+Sometimes you use the Testcontainers API directly in the code to create containers and use them.

 Here is a basic example: